irasha215/data_analysis_course/video_games_project/README.md

 **Status:** finished

-**Results:** Review of the global and regional video games markets, data-based business recommendations.
+**Results:** review of the global and regional video games markets, data-based business recommendations.

  ---